PJayakrishnan/AircraftDetailsAPI_Core/README.md

 # AircraftDetailsAPI_Core
-## A web API made using ASP.NET Core including search feature.
+## A web API made using ASP.NET Core with search feature.

-If you want details about an aircraft, you can search with it's manufacturer, it's name, it's model etc.
+If you want details of an aircraft, you can search with it's manufacturer, name, model etc.
 You will get it's data in JSON